-Amount Only Plane Crash Survivor Will Get as Compensation Released
+Amount Air India Plane Crash's Only Survivor Will Get as Compensation Released

 - The disaster, which claimed 241 lives, is being regarded as the world’s deadliest aviation incident in the last decade

-- The airline’s move follows Tata Sons’ earlier commitment of ₹1 crore, bringing total aid per affected family to nearly ₦221 million
+- The airline’s decision follows Tata Sons’ commitment of ₹1 crore, with aid for each affected family totalling ₦221 million

-Air India announced on Saturday that it would provide an interim compensation of ₹25 lakh (approximately £21,000 or €24,500) to the only survivor, a 40-year-old Ramesh Viswashkumar and next of kin of the 241 passengers who died in the Ahmedabad plane crash.
+Air India announced on Saturday that it would provide an interim compensation of ₹25 lakh (approximately £21,000 or €24,500) to family of the 241 passengers who died in the Ahmedabad plane crash.

 Source: UGC

 “As part of our continued efforts, Air India will be providing an interim payment of ₹25 lakh, or approximately £21,000, each to the families of the deceased and to the survivor, to help address immediate financial needs.
-This is in addition to the ₹1 crore, or approximately £85,000, support already announced by Tata Sons,” the airline stated in a post on X.
+This is in addition to the ₹1 crore, or approximately £85,000, support already announced by Tata Sons.”

 Viswashkumar, a British citizen of Indian descent seated in 11A, was the only survivor and is currently receiving treatment in hospital.

 “Air India stands in solidarity with the families of the passengers who tragically lost their lives in the recent accident.
-Our teams on the ground are doing everything possible to extend care and support during this incredibly difficult time,” the airline said.
+Our teams on the ground are doing everything possible to extend care and support during this incredibly difficult time.”

 The Ahmedabad tragedy is being recognised as the world’s most devastating aviation accident in the past ten years.